krwndbbs/MOLEQL/README.md

 kerwin.d.dobbs@gmail.com

-Please keep in mind that I'm new to GitHub and how it works.
-It may take me some time to figure out how some things work.
+Please keep in mind that I'm new to GitHub, and it may take me some time to figure out how some things work.